Abune Petros: Martyrdom

-After a quick trial, Abune Petros was sentenced to death.
+“Abune Kerlos is an Egyptian; he has nothing to do with Ethiopia and Ethiopians.
+But I am an Ethiopian.
+I am a responsible church father.
+Therefore, I am concerned about my country and my church.
+I have nothing else to present to you.
+I will only speak what I say to my Creator.
+I know that you have decided to kill me.
+Therefore, do whatever you wish with me.
+But do not touch my followers.”

 The news spread rapidly in the country and Ethiopians gathered in Addis Ababa to greet him one last time.
 The fascist fearing rebellion and an attempt to release him, decided to move as forward as possible the date of his execution.
 On the evening of 30 July 1936, he was taken to a public square, where a large crowd gathered.
 During his last speech, he said:

 My countrymen, do not believe the fascists telling you that the Patriots are bandits, the Patriots are people who are fighting to free us from the terror of fascism.
 Bandits are the soldiers who are in front of me and you, who have come from far, terrorize and violently occupy a weak and peaceful country: our Ethiopia.
 God gives to the people of Ethiopia the strength to resist and never bow to the Fascist army and its violence.

-An Ethiopian land can never accept the orders of the invading army.
-Land of Ethiopia; I condemn you if you accept such an invasion.
+The pagan fascist government has come to burn the church, kill the Christian people, destroy our religion, and ruin our history.
+Do not submit to these tyrants; they have not come for good or to bring us true judgment.
+Defend yourselves for your beloved country and your righteous faith.
+Before your freedoms are violated, your death and your name will be blessed; you will get a great and valuable honor.